Répondez-moi: Release and promotion

 A music video to accompany the release of "Répondez-moi" was first released onto YouTube on 4 March 2020.
 Gjon's Tears wanted to do more than just arouse emotion and show impressive shots, he wanted to create his own world of memories, dreams and reality.
 For this, he took inspiration from the style of one of his favourite filmmakers, Andrei Tarkovsky.
 He said, "The shooting was more difficult than expected because we wanted to use real elements to create rain, snow and fire.
 In order to control the fire in the fight scene, we burned 8 curtains for sure."
 The video was directed by Janine Piguet.
 The video also features his parents, his brother and grandmother.
 It was shot in Fribourg Library, amongst other places.

 At Eurovision

-Rotterdam

 The song was selected to represent Switzerland in the Eurovision Song Contest 2020 after Gjon's Tears was internally selected by the Swiss broadcaster Swiss Broadcasting Corporation (SRG SSR).
-On 28 January 2020, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 28 January 2020, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Switzerland was placed into the second semi-final, to be held on 14 May 2020, and was scheduled to perform in the second half of the show.